HABITAT LEARNING LAB:

 Outdoor Discovery:

-1. Students explore their outdoor classroom to look for and document a link in the food chain.
+1. Students explore their Habitat Lab to look for and document a link in the food chain.

 2. Have them draw a picture of their food chain link at the bottom of the activity page.